-The Company determines the grant date fair value of its RSUs with performance and/or market based vesting conditions using the Stochastic or Monte-Carlo valuation technique, using inputs and assumptions, including the market price of the shares on the date of grant, the risk-free interest rate, expected volatility and expected dividend yield over a period commensurate with the remaining term prior to vesting.
+The performance and/or market-based RSUs awarded to key employees are subject to the achievement of specified performance goals which may include market conditions such as total shareholder return against a predetermined peer group.
+The Company determines the grant date fair value of its RSUs with performance and/or market based vesting conditions using the Stochastic or Monte-Carlo valuation technique, prepared by an independent third party, using inputs and assumptions, including the market price of the shares on the date of grant, the risk-free interest rate, expected volatility and expected dividend yield over a period commensurate with the remaining term prior to vesting.

 The grant date fair value of the Company's share-based compensation awards that are ultimately expected to vest is recognized as an expense over the applicable vesting period.
+Share-based compensation expense is recognized on a straight-line basis over the requisite service and performance period, and recorded in general and administrative expenses on the consolidated statements of operations.
+No income tax benefit was recognized for these awards.
 The Company has made an accounting policy election to recognize the expense for awards with a service condition and graded vesting features on a straight-line vesting method over the applicable vesting period.
 Any subsequent changes in the estimated number of shares or RSUs expected to vest will be recorded as cumulative catch-up adjustment to compensation cost in the period in which the change in estimate occurs.
-For awards with a market condition, compensation cost is recognized over the service period regardless of whether the market conditions are ultimately achieved.
-For awards which vest only after a specific event such as an exit event or Initial Public Offering ("IPO"), compensation expense is recognized upon the occurrence of the event.
+For awards with a performance and/or market condition, compensation cost is recognized over the service period regardless of whether the market conditions are ultimately achieved.
+For awards which vest only after a specific event such as an exit event or initial public offering, compensation expense is recognized upon the occurrence of the event.
 The Company has made an accounting policy election to account for any forfeitures in compensation expense as they occur.